brendan-briody-sec/brendan-cybersec-portfolio/labs/metasploitable-ssh-lab/lab-report.md

 ## Appendix

-* produce a single ready‑to‑paste GitHub `lab-report.md` that *replaces* your current file (I already formatted it above), or
-* create a one‑page printable checklist that you can copy into a lab notebook.

----

-## 📎 Appendix — Evidence Files

 All screenshots and supporting files for this lab are stored in the [`evidence/`](./evidence) folder.

 | # | Description | File Link |